TRT Global - Trump blasts Western war hawks and 'interventionists', cites Saudi Arabia as Middle East model

 Trump is in Saudi Arabia for the first leg of his three-nation visit to the Middle East this week.

-His first visit is focused on dealmaking with a key Mideast ally while shared concerns about Iran's nuclear programme and Israel's genocidal war in Gaza drag on in the background.
+His first visit is focused on deal-making with key Mideast ally while shared concerns about Iran's nuclear programme and Israel's genocidal war in Gaza drag on in the background.